mitojala/test/docs/intro/pole.md

  Some of them can use the default parameters or be ignored on a particular small project
 ---

+Open the DGN file in `<trainingFolder>/dgn` via microstation so that we can start.

 #### Coordinate system settings and transformations

-The first step for every process in TerraScan consist in setting the coordinate system.
+The first step for every process in TerraScan consists in setting the coordinate system.
 As trajectories and/or end product might be in different coordinate systems, we will show you how to activate a coordinate system and how to set a transformation.

   * settings for coordinate systems
      * activate Finnish `ETRS-TM35GK and ETRS GK and UTM North zone 35`